crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 With your enhanced Java knowledge, you can now solve these toughest of all outages in production, and extremely quickly compared to other engineers.
-This is one critical skill for being a senior or staff engineer, as otherwise the reputational risk to the business of outages can be enormous.
+This is one critical skill, as otherwise the reputational risk to the business of outages can be enormous.
 Examples of this include running major cloud services, or major financial systems in the cloud,